 The standard premium payment is payable if:

-• You are enrolling in the plan for the first time in 2017 and 2018.
+• 1 – You are enrolling in the plan for the first time in 2021

 This amount is applied to most healthcare costs covered under Medicare.
 Some of these costs include outpatient hospital services, physician services, medical equipment costs, and home healthcare services.

 Once you meet your deductible limit, you are required to pay 20 percent of the Medicare-approved amount as coinsurance.
 This includes most doctor services, outpatient therapy and medical equipment.
 It may be noted that preventive services, which are provided for free, do not require you to meet your deductible.
-Also, there may be exceptions to the limits on occupational therapy, physical therapy, and speech-language pathology services in 2017 and 2018.
+Also, there may be exceptions to the limits on occupational therapy, physical therapy, and speech-language pathology services.

 Who is eligible to get a Medicare Part B insurance?